Crow's Feet & Frown Lines

 Aside from the loss of collagen and elastin in our skin our upper eyelids sag and droop with age due to loss of volume in the fat compartments within the temples and above the eyebrows.
 The areas around the temples and above our eyebrows hollow out with age and as a result the skin over this region tends to loosen resulting in a sagging effect of the upper eyelids.
 Any treatment to improve the upper eyelids need to tighten up the skin within the upper eyelid but also needs to address these regions of volume loss as well.

 At Rejuvence clinic we are able to offer a variety of solutions to treating heavy upper eyelids.
 We are able to perform surgical and non-surgical blepharoplasty safely and under local anaesthetic.
 We are always extremely careful to avoid any unwanted complications.
-For further details please contact us to arrange for a free consultation.
+For further details please contact us to arrange for a consultation.

 Treatments for heavy eyelids can be considered to cause direct and indirect effects.
 Rejuvenation of the eye area involves targeting and improving structures around the eyes as well the upper eyelid itself.

 The gold standard for treatment of heavy upper eyelids is a blepharoplasty.
 This is the surgical removal of excess skin from the upper eyelid.
 Although relatively simple in principle a blepharoplasty is an extremely intricate procedure as the anatomy of the eyelid is very delicate and a miscalculation in the amount of skin being taken off can result in the eye not shutting properly and ultimately significant consequences.